- Campus Recreation

 Students on the Main Campus produce their own editorially-independent newspaper, The Temple News, during the academic year.
 The Temple News is published biweekly in print—every other Tuesday during the fall and spring semesters—and provides daily updated content online at temple-news.com, which also includes photo slide shows, videos and two podcasts: RePrint and The Playbook.
 The staff has continued to win prestigious regional and national awards for its work from professional organizations like the Pennsylvania Newsmedia Association, the Associated Collegiate Press, College Media Association, the Society of Professional Journalists and Editor & Publisher.

 Students also produce and publish Templar, Temple's undergraduate annual yearbook.
 Templar has been recognized by the American Scholastic Press Association with multiple national first place awards.
-Visit templaryearbook.com.
+Visit templaryearbook.com for more information.

 The Office of Student Media also advises WHIP, Temple's student-run Internet radio station that broadcasts out of its studio in room 108 of the TECH Center.
 WHIP is an acronym that stands for "We Have Infinite Potential."
 The station broadcasts a wide array of programming, from news to sports to a diverse musical format, and is one of 34 featured college radio stations in iHeart Radio College Radio category.
 Listen online at www.iheart.com/live/whip-radio-5254/.